-DALLAS — Dallas voters appear to have passed two of three so-called "HERO amendments" on the November ballot -- and the implication could be wide-reaching for City Hall.
+DALLAS — Dallas voters appear to have passed two of three so-called "HERO amendments" on the November ballot, and the implications for City Hall could be wide-reaching.

 Amendments S and U passed with 55% and 51% of the vote, respectively.
 The first will waive the city's "sovereign immunity" and allow people to sue Dallas more easily.
-The second would force the city to hire 900 additional police officers and devote at least half of new tax dollars collected by the city to the police and fire pension fund
+The second would force the city to hire 900 additional police officers and devote at least half of new tax dollars collected to the police and fire pension fund.

-A third amendment, Proposition T, that would have tied the city manager's pay and employment to a survey of at least 1,400 residents, did not pass.
+A third amendment, Proposition T, which would have tied the city manager's pay and employment to a survey of at least 1,400 residents, did not pass.

 Proponents of the propositions argue they will increase accountability for city government and improve public safety in Dallas.

 Opponents, however, have warned of multiple problems implementing the propositions.
-Current and former leaders of Dallas and the city's largest police and fire associations were united in their opposition to all three amendments.
+Current and former leaders of Dallas and the city's largest police and fire associations were united in opposing all three amendments.

-Now-former Police Chief Eddie Garcia warned the department would struggle to find enough qualified applicants to fill 900 new positions -- and the city would not have the capacity to train them all, even if they could hire them.
+Now, former Police Chief Eddie Garcia warned that the department would struggle to find enough qualified applicants to fill 900 new positions and that the city would be unable to train all of them, even if it could hire them.

 "I do not believe this would be right for the city at this time," he told council members in August.

-She warned of "drastic cuts" to city parks, libraries, street repair, animal services and more if the measure passes.
+If the measure passes, she warned of "drastic cuts" to city parks, libraries, street repair, animal services, and more.

 "Every single city department would be impacted," she said.
 "There would be no sacred cows because we would have to look at all the departments in order to bring that type of funding to the table."